analog-nico/fire-up/README.md

 	- with [mocks and spies injected](#the-use-option) as needed
 - And your application architecture may make good use of
 	- modules that [decorate / wrap](#the-use-option) other modules
-	- the startegy pattern to choose an appropriate implementation
+	- the strategy pattern to choose an appropriate implementation
 	- hooks that [dynamically load multiple modules](#the-star-selector) (think plug-ins)

 Fire Up! does all that